addania/coding/src/pages/ReactBootstrap.md

 At first let us take a look at what React Bootstrap is and how it differs from Bootstrap:

-React bootstrap provides component like Row, Col, etc. They aree useful to create a grid layout.
+**React bootstrap** provides components like Row, Col, etc. They aree useful to create a grid layout.

-Bootstrap provides CSS for styling your data.
+**Bootstrap** provides CSS for styling your data.

 > Open your command line